 It’s about ensuring that remote employees feel just as included, valued, and informed as their in-office colleagues.
 This means moving beyond simply tracking online status and instead focusing on the quality of interactions, the clarity of communication, and the opportunities for growth available to every single person on your team.
 When you get it right, you create a culture where people are excited to contribute and feel genuinely part of something bigger.

-How to Define Engagement for Hybrid Teams
+How to Define Engagement for Your Hybrid Team

 Let's get straight to it: employee engagement means your people are genuinely involved in and excited about their work.
 They feel a real connection to their role and the company's mission.
 For hybrid teams, this looks like proactive participation in meetings, whether virtual or in-person, and a willingness to collaborate with colleagues across different locations.
 It’s less about where they work and more about how they work.
 Engaged employees don't just complete tasks; they take ownership, share ideas, and actively contribute to the team's success because they feel their contribution matters.

-Why Engagement Impacts Performance
+Why Engagement Directly Affects Performance

 Focusing on engagement isn't just a "nice-to-have"—it's a core business strategy.
 The data is clear: companies with highly engaged teams see significant benefits across the board.
 We're talking about 23% higher profitability, better employee retention, and fewer sick days.
 When people are engaged, they produce higher quality work, which leads to happier customers and a healthier bottom line.
 Think of it as the engine of your company.
 A disengaged team might keep things running, but an engaged one provides the power to accelerate growth and outperform the competition.
 It's a direct line from employee happiness to business success.